G-Research/prommsd/README.md

 Silence the paging alert (`alertname=NoAlertConnectivity` if `msd_alertname` is set as above).

-If you're removing an instance there is a delete button on the interface.
-Make sure the alert is deleted from Prometheus, so that it doesn't get recreated on prommsd, then delete it.
+If you're removing an instance, there is a delete button on the interface.
+Make sure the alert is deleted from Prometheus so that it doesn't get recreated on prommsd, then delete it.
 Currently there is no authorization enforced -- because the alert is regularly repeated, deleting has minimal impact, unless an outage occurs.